 In comparison with other challenges, the design wasn’t that big of a deal, but it definitely was a challenge of its own.
 Design requirements for such kind of project are extremely minimal and that required a completely different approach than we are usually applying.

-Basically, we needed to figure out the design scheme that was both intuitive and engaging.
+Basically, we needed to figure out a design scheme that was both intuitive and engaging.
 In order to pull that off, we went through a series of tries and fails until we have managed to come up with the most effective and yet minimal solution.

-During the development process we have rearranged and streamlined the entire design scheme to a bare minimum - only those elements that were necessary were left.
+During the development process, we have rearranged and streamlined the entire design scheme to a bare minimum - only those elements that were necessary were left.
 Everything else was nixed so that the user experience will be absolutely seamless.

 - Xcode (the standard instrument for developing iOS mobile apps)